libratom/ratom-notebooks/README.md

 **pst\_walk.ipynb**, a simple example demonstrating walking a PST file using libpff to identify the number of messages present.

+**message\_viewer.ipynb**, which examines the contents of a PST file.

 **entities.ipynb**, which identifies all of the entities present in every message body and commits them to a sqlite3 database.
-A simple widget displays sample entities identified as the PST files are being processed.

-**entities\_multiprocessing.ipynb**, which performs the same task but spreads the work across as many cores as are available.
 Note: this is intended to be run on a local or dedicated hosted instance; running this notebook in mybinder may reduce performance.

 ## Using ratom-notebooks (advanced)